class-fullstack/Ui-UX-OpenSource/README.md

 <a href = "mailto:nguyentientai10@gmail.com"><img src="https://img.icons8.com/fluency/48/000000/send-mass-email.png" alt="License"></a>
 </p>

-## Des: This is repo Open-source for everybody can copy and use UI UX.
+## Des: This is a repo open source for everybody can copy and use UI UX.

 # 1. Page Login
 ![Page Login QR code](assets/Login.png)